Nuttik/rsschool-cv/cv.md

 ## About me ##

-I am web disigner.
+I am freelancer web disigner.
 I create websites for Wordpress and Joomla, make designs in figma.
 I was tired of working alone and I wanted to join a team as a frontend worker.
 I realized that my knowledge wasn't enough for this, so I need to learn the latest technologies based on JS.
 That's why I came to this course.